Artist

 He was also the first artist to hold a solo exhibition in Barcelona.

-While Dai’s artistic output is enormous, he is most often associated with images of melting clocks
+While Dai’s artistic output is enormous, he is most often associated

 In 1931, he painted the Persistence of Memory, his most famous work.